appsparkler/study/java/practice.md

 - Implement a simple FunctionalInterface `GreetingMessage` that exposes a `greet` method.
 Use it in the main method of the app.
 - Use lambda function to implement the functional interface
 - Use method references instead of Lambda for implementing a Functional Interface
+- Use stream with `filter` and `forEach` to print an array-list of books.
+- Use parallelStream instead of stream